Fast and Accurate FSA System Using ELBERT: An Efficient and Lightweight BERT: Experiments Results of Our FSA System

 It can be seen that with the expansion of the batch size within certain limits (about 6 or 7), the delay of each batch increases very slowly, which makes the throughput of the entire inference system increase almost linearly with the increase of the batch size.
 When the increase of batch size exceeds this limit, the hardware utilization rate will reach a very high value.
 At this time, increasing the batch size cannot improve the throughput rate as easily.
 This fact is also consistent with the principle we mentioned in Fig. \ref{fig:ELBERTFAST}: The reason why we can increase the batch size to increase the speed is that the hardware utilization is improved.

 In short, the throughput can reach an upper limit by making the batch size larger.
-Therefore, in the following experiments, we only distinguish between batch size is one and batch size is big enough to maximize the GPU utilization and the processing speed, and the latter is expressed as ``batch size=N''.
+Therefore, in the following experiments, we only distinguish between \textbf{batch size being one and batch size being big enough to maximize both the GPU utilization and the processing speed}, and the latter is expressed as ``batch size=N''.